ethereum/portal-website/pages/concepts/design-requirements.md

 to be the correct data by taking the `keccak(rlp(header))` and verifying that it matches the expected hash.

-This requirment ensures that the network can only be used to store the intended data, which protects it against both spam and certain categories of denial of service attacks.
+This requirement ensures that the network can only be used to store the intended data, which protects it against both spam and certain categories of denial of service attacks.
 Without this requirement the network could be abused by people attempting to store other types of data, or attacked by people trying to